aksm-ms/powershell/README.md

 | Windows Server 2016 | `windows-2016` | [windows-2016](https://github.com/actions/virtual-environments/blob/master/images/win/Windows2016-Readme.md#az-powershell-module)

 ##### Note:
-For ubuntu-18.04 and ubuntu-16.04 runners, please search for the az module in the software page to see the Az module versions.
+For ubuntu-18.04 and ubuntu-16.04 runners, please search for the az module in the software page to see the versions.

 # Contributing